wso2/docs-choreo-dev/en/docs/consuming-services/consuming-a-sevice.md

 ## Prerequisites

-Before you try out this guide, if you do not have a published API/ service that you would want to consume via the developer portal, follow [Develop a REST API ](../develop-components/develop-services/develop-a-rest-api.md) documentation to publish and deploy a sample REST API.
+Before you try out this guide, if you do not have a published API/ service that you would want to consume via the Developer Portal, follow [Develop a REST API ](../develop-components/develop-services/develop-a-rest-api.md) documentation to publish and deploy a sample REST API.

 ## Discover APIs